joshbegley/nyt-latest/README.md

-**Nations Plan a Global Treaty to Curb Plastic Pollution**\
+**The World Is Awash in Plastic.
+Nations Plan a Treaty to Fix That.**\
-`The pact would be legally binding and could go beyond cleaning up plastic waste to curbs on future production.`\
+`The new pact would be legally binding and could go beyond cleaning up plastic waste to curbs on future production.`\
 https://nytimes.com/2022/03/02/climate/global-plastics-recycling-treaty.html?searchResultPosition=1

 **Watch Live: U.N.
 Votes on Whether to Condemn Russia for Invasion**\